DEFRA/dst-guides/process/pull-request/README.md

 When you're finished and have pushed your last commit add a comment along the lines of *Please could someone :eyes: at this PR for me.
 Thx!*

 Another collaborator should then come back to confirm they are doing the PR.
 The two of you will then work to confirm the changes are ok.
-When the other collaborator is happy they simply need to add a comment with a :thumbsup:.
+When the other collaborator is happy they simply need to add the comment ':ship: it!'

 ### No ones looking

 1. Give it a day for someone to come back.
 If still nothing add another comment to the PR naming the other collaborators (or better yet speak to the them!)
 This will cause GitHub to directly ping them via email.
 2. If still nothing after day 2 raise it to the team lead.
-3. Whilst waiting if stuck for something to do - PR!
+3. If stuck for something to do whilst waiting - PR!

 ## Completing the commit